veliancreate/weatherApp/README.md

 # weatherApp

-Exercise in using Jquery get requests.
+Exercise using Jquery get requests.
 An example API was set up which contained cites, with various weather related data.
 The user can select a city and the page will update with that cities weather information.

 # Pair Partner